 Annual Constitution Day Lecture

-Each year, the School of Civic and Economic Thought and Leaderships hosts an annual Constitution Day Address, meant to be a celebration of the adoption of the U.S. Constitution and the importance of the document today.
+Each year, the School of Civic and Economic Thought and Leadership hosts an annual Constitution Day Address, meant to be a celebration of the adoption of the U.S. Constitution and the importance of the document today.

-In its third year, the Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
+In its fourth year, the Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
 Watch all of our previous Constitution Day lectures below.

 Previous Constitution Day Lectures